Loupau38/Fake-ShapeBot-2.0/README.md

 Parameters :

-Each parameter must have a "+" if front of it
+Each parameter must have a "+" in front of it
 - +struct : Use "0" and "1" in your shape code and they will be replaced by nothing or a circle with the color depending on the layer
 - +fill : For each layer, if it contains one quadrant, that quadrant will be repeated 4 times, if two quadrants, they will be repeated 2 times
 - +lfill : Same as "fill" but with layers instead of quadrants